Read chapters

 Then, he cleared his throat and changed the subject with deliberate ease.
 He also ordered his meal from the waiter.

-"What do you make of the assassination[2]?
+"What do you make of the assassination[i]?
 A shocking event, indeed."

 Robert's expression grew serious.
 "Quite shocking.
 Some of his decisions were questionable, but we live in challenging times.
 He was against the slave trade but opposed Catholic emancipation…"

-"Indeed," Nevill agreed, his tone thoughtful.
+"Indeed," Lord Nevill agreed, his tone thoughtful.
 "The repercussions are bound to be significant."

-They fell into a more neutral exchange for a few moments, the previous conversation cooling into silence.
+They fell into a more neutral exchange for a moment, the previous conversation cooling into silence.

 Then Nevill leaned forward slightly.

 "Understandably so," Nevill said.
 "In uncertain times, family becomes even more important.
-Speaking of which, I don't know if you know, but my older sister recently married.
-Last year, I was responsible for ensuring no scoundrel came close to her.
+Speaking of which, as I said, my older sister recently got married.
+Last year, I took it upon myself to prevent any scoundrel from approaching her.
 Miss Berrington is lucky to have an older brother who can protect her.
 I know you have your parents, but as a young man, you have more insight into the men of the ton.
 I did not see you at the theatre; do you accompany her?"

 He leaned back, folding his arms loosely across his chest.